-At Key Stage 3 all feedback will be provided online where possible, using OneNote and Microsoft Teams Assignments.
+At Key Stage 3 all feedback will be provided online where possible, using OneNote for assessments.
 English and L4L staff will share the feedback requirements, working together for moderation.

 At Key Stage 4 and Key Stage 5 feedback will be provided through online and written means.
 Timed, hand-written responses and feedback will be increasingly expected as students move towards an exam focus.